 You can buy a Mac Pro in a tower or rack enclosure.
-It is a truly upgradable desktop and you can swap out anything at any time.
+It is a truly upgradeable desktop, and you can swap out anything anytime.
 The CPU configuration of the Mac Pro goes as high as a 28-core Intel Xeon W chip.
-You can max out this configuration with up to 1.5TB unified memory (RAM), which is insane.
+You can max out this configuration with up to 1.5TB of unified memory (RAM), which is insane.

 – Almost future-proof

 – Crazily powerful